Oil Spill Response Plans and Procedures

 Standard Oil Spill Response Procedures (OSRP)

 Oil spill response procedures, or OSRP, differ depending or where they occur, particularly offshore versus onshore.
-But most plans will include these Initial Response and Assessment steps outlined by the Coast Guard:
+But most plans will include these Initial Response and Assessment steps or similar:

 - Gain situational awareness